dart-lang/mockito/test/example/iss/README.md

 ```

 **ISS Spotter**
-: Stubs `IssLocator.currentPosition()` using `when().thenReturn()`.
+: Stubs `IssLocator.currentPosition` using `when().thenReturn()`.
-Calling currentPosition() then returns the predefined location for the
+Evaluate whether the space station (using a predefined location)
-space station.
-Evaluate whether the space station is visible from a
+is visible from a second predefined location.
-second predefined location.
 This test runs asynchronously.

 ```
   group('ISS spotter', () {